University of Tasmania: What it's really like

 Who isn’t the right fit for the University of Tasmania?

 If you’re a city person who’s attracted to busy places, Tasmania may not be for you.
 Tasmania offers a more peaceful environment in which to learn.
-In addition, Tasmania is cooler than some parts of Australia, hovering between 12 and 20 degrees celsius throughout most of the year.
+In addition, Tasmania is cooler than some parts of Australia – between 12 and 20 degrees celsius throughout most of the year.
 So if you’re not keen on the cold, Tasmania might not be the one for you!

 Any application tips?

-First of all, check the university’s website to make sure you have all the documents you need to apply, and whether you need a Personal Statement (some but not all courses do).
-Your Personal Statement should include both your reasons for applying to your chosen course, and to the University of Tasmania.
+First of all, check the uni’s website to make sure you have all the documents you need to apply, and whether you need a personal statement (some but not all courses do).
+Your personal statement should include both your reasons for applying to your chosen course, and to the uni.

-Students should speak to an agent to understand what Tasmania can offer, so they can get a sense of both the course content, and the lifestyle of the university.
+Students should speak to an agent to understand what Tasmania can offer, so they can get a sense of both the course content, and the lifestyle of the uni.

-Understanding if you are applying at Year 11 or Year 12 level will also make the application process smoother.
-If you know this, the university’s admissions team will be able to tell you if you meet the entry requirements for the course you’re applying to.
+Understanding if you're applying at Year 11 or Year 12 level will also make the application process smoother.
+If you know this, the uni’s admissions team will be able to tell you if you meet the entry requirements for your course.

 What’s the location like?

-The university is based in the island state of Tasmania, Australia.
+The uni is based in the island state of Tasmania, Australia.
 It’s about a one-hour flight from the hustle and bustle of Melbourne.
-The university makes use of the entire island as its campus, so students can enjoy hiking, snorkelling, and surfing in their free time.
+The uni makes use of the entire island as its campus.
+So students can enjoy hiking, snorkelling, and surfing in their free time.
 The island also hosts two music festivals a year where everyone gets involved!

 What facilities does the University of Tasmania have to offer?